kmolo/MovieViewer/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+  - [ ] User can select from a tab bar for either "Now Playing" or "Top Rated" movies.

 ## Video Walkthrough